 - If you request a change to your home loan application that results in a disclosed interest rate changing, or results in us providing you with a new letter of offer before the loan is settled, the interest rate that you have locked will become invalid.
 For example, this will occur if you tell us that the loan purpose, loan product, repayment type or Loan to Value Rate (LVR) has changed. - You can request a new Fixed Rate Lock when you request a change to your home loan application.
-If that request is approved, the interest rate locked will be the advertised Reference Rate, plus or minus any agreed margins, as at the time that we accept your new request (this may be different from the interest rates locked initially).
-A new Rate Lock Period will commence on the date we issue you with the new unconditional approval (the initial Fixed Rate Lock fee won't be payable, but a new Fixed Rate Lock fee will be payable if you settle the new approved loan).
+If that request is approved by us, then the interest rate locked will be the advertised Reference Rate, plus or minus any agreed margins, as at the time that we accept your new request (this may be different from the interest rates locked initially).
+If an application was unconditionally approved by us prior to resubmission, then the Rate Lock Period will commence from the first unconditional approval date (the initial Fixed Rate Lock fee won't be payable, but a new Fixed Rate Lock fee will be payable if you settle the new approved loan).